Hong Ling (actress)

 Hong Ling (born Somaline Ang Ling; 16 August 1994) is a Singaporean actress.

 Early life and education

 Born to a Thai mother and a Singaporean Chinese father, Hong graduated from Fuchun Secondary School.
-She has two siblings, one of whom is a younger brother.
+She has two siblings, a younger brother and a younger sister.
 She was scouted while studying at Temasek Polytechnic, though she disrupted her studies due to career interest as an actress.

 Career

 Hong was discovered through talent search programme Hey Gorgeous, in which she emerged as one of the semi-finalists in 2013.
 During the talent search programme, she was introduced as Somaline Ang, her Thai name.

 In Star Awards 2021, she obtained her first Top 10 Most Popular Female Artistes award.